Jschuetzle/CSDS338-Labs/Week4-Forking.md

 ![ls command getting read](/images/stracebash-ls.png)

 ### Forking
 Ok!
-So Bash must be the calling process...not so fast.
+So Bash must be the calling process?
+Not yet...
 Remember that `exec()` we talked about?
 If you scroll through the output of this strace, you'll see that there are *no invocations* of `exec()`.
 So we went through all this trouble and we still don't know who the calling process is.
 But the following syscall reveals what's really going on here...

 ![strace bash output clone call](/images/stracebash-clone.png)